Terry's TMG Tips

 Person Pages

 The Person Pages can use any of the standard Second Site formats and features.
 Because the purpose of my site is to share the considerable amount of information I have located on some family members, the Narrative Format seemed to me a good choice.
+Except for the cross-references mentions above, there is no need for anything special about the Person Pages.

 Using the Side-by-Side Layout